Reviewing HireQuest (HQI) & Its Rivals

 Dividends

-HireQuest pays an annual dividend of $0.24 per share and has a dividend yield of 1.0%.
+HireQuest pays an annual dividend of $0.24 per share and has a dividend yield of 1.1%.
 HireQuest pays out 30.0% of its earnings in the form of a dividend.
-As a group, “Help supply services” companies pay a dividend yield of 1.5% and pay out 34.5% of their earnings in the form of a dividend.
-HireQuest has raised its dividend for 2 consecutive years.
+As a group, “Help supply services” companies pay a dividend yield of 1.6% and pay out 34.5% of their earnings in the form of a dividend.
+HireQuest has increased its dividend for 2 consecutive years.

 Profitability

-This table compares HireQuest and its rivals’ net margins, return on equity and return on assets.
+This table compares HireQuest and its competitors’ net margins, return on equity and return on assets.

 |Net Margins